zmanda/libzcloud/docs/api/store.rst

       Protected method - used during object construction.

-   .. method:: create(address, progress, error)
+   .. method:: create(key, progress, error)

-      Creates whatever is represented by the address.
+      Creates the key with an empty value.
+This is not required by all store classes.

-      :param address: the address to create
+      :param key: the key to create
-      :type address: String
+      :type key: String
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)
       :rtype: boolean

-   .. method:: upload(address, producer, progress, error)
+   .. method:: upload(key, producer, progress, error)

       Upload some data.  ``producer`` will be consulted for metadata (e.g. MD5 hash and size) and is responsible for actually reading the data to be uploaded.
 The :class:`Store` handles actually uploading the data to the storage service.

-      :param address: the address to store the data at
+      :param key: the key to store the data at
-      :type address: String
+      :type key: String
       :param producer: an :class:`UploadProducer`
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)
       :rtype: boolean

-   .. method:: download(address, consumer, progress, error)
+   .. method:: download(key, consumer, progress, error)

-      Download data from ``address``.
+      Download data from `key`.
 The ``consumer`` is responsible for "doing something useful" with the data received from the storage service.
       For example, it could save it to a file.

-      :param address: the address to fetch data from
+      :param key: the key to fetch data from
-      :type address: String
+      :type key: String
       :param consumer: a :class:`DownloadConsumer`
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)
       :rtype: boolean

-   .. method:: exists(address, progress, error)
+   .. method:: exists(key, progress, error)

-      Checks if the given ``address`` exists
+      Checks if `key` exists

-      :param address: the address to check
+      :param key: the key to check
-      :type address: String
+      :type key: String
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)
       :rtype: boolean

-   .. method:: delete(address, progress, error)
+   .. method:: delete(key, progress, error)

-      Delete whatever is represented by ``address``
+      Delete whatever is represented by `key`

-      :param address: the address to delete
+      :param key: the key to delete
-      :type address: String
+      :type key: String
       :param progress: an optional :class:`ProgressListener`
       :param error: optional storage for an error
       :returns: true (on success) or false (on failure)